panoplymedia/challenges/sales_admin/README.md

 ## Delivery requirements

 Please provide instructions for installing and running your application, including all dependencies.
-The simpler, the better.
+The simpler, the better, but we do use PostgreSQL if you want use that as a data store.

 Think about things like: